cilynx/cilynx.github.io/_posts/2018-04-09-bltouch,_mks_sbase_v1.3,_and_octoprint.md

 Instead of troubleshooting deeply into why 1.24 didn't work, I figured I'd just try 1.23 which worked exactly as it should, with 3.3Vpp.

+### Cutting it short

+All in all, I was really not impressed with the BLTouch and I wound up going back to a only-when-needed mounted FSR on the nozzle.
+At some point I may try the BLTouch again, but right now I don't see a good reason.
+If I do, I'll finish this post.
+If not, I won't.